marcelosalloum/iOS-Bootstrap/README.md

 ### API

 At the moment, the app is using a very simple API that is defined within a struct.
 It uses Alamofire and the async callbacks use clojures.
 A must-do in the short future is start using Promises, probably the [PromiseKit](https://github.com/mxcl/PromiseKit) library.

+My API is actually an apIary (mocked API), which dosn't have authentication in place.

+The API calls implement a layer on top of Alamofire, which is a good practice and better explained [here](https://mecid.github.io/2019/02/13/hiding-third-party-dependencies-with-protocols-and-extensions/).

 ### Persistence